-\ However, the procedures provided in Rule 12D-9.027(4)(a), F.A.C., specifically do NOT apply to administrative reviews regarding deferrals and penalties.
+However, the procedures provided in Rule 12D-9.027(4)(a), F.A.C., specifically do NOT apply to administrative reviews regarding deferrals and penalties.

-1 2 3 Module 11: Requirements for Written Decisions 4 5 6 7 8 9 10 11 12 13 14 15 16 17 Training Module 11 addresses the following topics: Written Decisions and Taxpayer Rights General Requirements for Written Decisions Required Forms for Written Decisions Statements on Board Decisions by the Auditor General Statements on Board Decisions by Florida Courts Sufficiency of Evidence Evaluation of the Relevance of Evidence Evaluation of the Credibility of Evidence Requirements for Findings of Fact Requirements for Conclusions of Law Specific Requirements for Findings of Fact and Conclusions of Law Reasons for Recommended Decisions and Final Decisions 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 Learning Objectives After completing this training module, the learner should be able to: Apply taxpayer rights to written decisions Identify the conditions under which a written decision is required Recognize and properly complete the required forms for written decisions Recognize statements from the Auditor General and Florida courts on findings of fact and conclusions of law Evaluate the relevance of evidence Evaluate the credibility of evidence Identify and apply the requirements for findings of fact Identify and apply the specific requirements for findings of fact and conclusions of law Recognize the requirements for reasons for upholding or overturning the assessment 37 38 39 40 41 42 43 44 Written Decisions and Taxpayer Rights Florida Statutes provide the following taxpayer right: "The right to be sent a timely written decision by the value adjustment board containing findings of fact and conclusions of law and reasons for upholding or overturning the determination of the property appraiser."
+1 2 Module 11: 3 Requirements for Written Decisions 4 5 6 Training Module 11 addresses the following topics:Written Decisions and Taxpayer Rights 7 General Requirements for Written Decisions 8 Required Forms for Written Decisions 9 Statements on Board Decisions by the Auditor General 0 Statements on Board Decisions by Florida Courts 11 Sufficiency of EvidenceEvaluation of the Relevance of Evidence 2 3 Evaluation of the Relevance of Evidence Evaluation of the Credibility of Evidence 4 Requirements for Findings of Fact 5 Requirements for Conclusions of Law 16 Specific Requirements for Findings of Fact and Conclusions of Law 7 Reasons for Recommended Decisions and Final Decisions 8 9 20 Learning Objectives 21 After completing this training module, the learner should be able to: 22 Apply taxpayer rights to written decisions 23 24 Apply taxpayer rights to written decisions Identify the conditions under which a written decision is required 25 Recognize and properly complete the required forms for written decisions 26 27 Recognize statements from the Auditor General and Florida courts on findings of fact and conclusions of law 28 Evaluate the relevance of evidence 29 Evaluate the credibility of evidence 30 Identify and apply the requirements for findings of fact 31 Identify and apply the requirements for conclusions of law 32 Identify and apply the specific requirements for findings of fact and conclusions of 33 34 law Recognize the requirements for reasons for upholding or overturning the 35 assessment 36 assessment 37 38 Written Decisions and Taxpayer Rights 39 Florida Statutes provide the following taxpayer right: "The right to be sent a timely 10 written decision by the value adjustment board containing findings of fact and 11 conclusions of law and reasons for upholding or overturning the determination of the 12 property appraiser."
 See Subsections 192.0105(2)(g) and 194.034(2), F.S.
-The special magistrate and Board clerk shall observe the petitioner's right to be sent a timely written recommended decision containing proposed findings of fact and proposed conclusions of law and reasons for upholding or overturning the determination of the property appraiser.
+13 The special magintrate and Doord slork shall shoom to the notition and might to be south 14 15 The special magistrate and Board clerk shall observe the petitioner's right to be sent a timely written recommended decision containing proposed findings of fact and proposed conclusions of law and reasons for upholding or overturning the determination of the property appraiser.
 See Rule 12D-9.030(1), F.A.C.